Eaton-Lambert syndrome usually precedes, occurs with, or develops after certain cancers, especially lung cancer in men.

 Men may have erectile dysfunction.

-Symptoms suggest Eaton-Lambert syndrome, but electromyography (inserting a needle into a muscle to record its electrical activity) is needed to confirm the diagnosis.
+Doctors suspect Eaton-Lambert syndrome based on symptoms, but electromyography (inserting a needle into a muscle to record its electrical activity) is needed to confirm the diagnosis.

 Treating cancer, if present, sometimes relieves symptoms due to Eaton-Lambert syndrome.